 You should also link your ORCID to your Symplectic account by following the instructions here.

 The benefit of having an ORCID account is that it ties into Symplectic which is used to maintain REF data, and also ties into ResearchFish which is used by EPSRC for research outcomes.
+It will also be used by the Bodleian to uniquely identify individuals in ORA, the Oxford Research Archive.

 This article discusses JISC funding for the adoption of ORCID by a large consortium of UK universities.
 It seems that ORCID has been chosen to be the basis for a lot of UK academic research output administration.
 The reason to maintain a Scopus profile in addition is that Scopus is more important internationally, and its tools are better for maintaining the profile details.